StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 # Alternative Proposals

-## Just use UDP
+## Just use “Raw UDP”

-Because much of the discussion about network latency involves talking about the behavior of transport protocols like TCP and QUIC, sometimes people conclude that TCP is the problem, and think that using UDP will solve the source buffering problem.
+Because much of the discussion about network latency involves talking about the behavior of transport protocols like TCP and QUIC, sometimes people conclude that TCP and QUIC are the problem, and they may imagine that directly using raw UDP packets will magically solve the source buffering problem.
 It does no such thing.
-If an application sends UDP packets faster than the outgoing network interface can carry them, then a queue of packets will still build up, causing increasing delay for those packets, and eventual packet loss when the queue reaches its capacity.
+If an application sends raw UDP packets faster than the outgoing network interface can carry them, then a queue of packets will still build up, causing increasing delay for those packets, and eventual packet loss when the queue reaches its capacity.

-Any protocol that runs over UDP
-(like QUIC {{RFC9000}}{{RFC9369}}) must end up re-creating the same rate optimization behaviors that are already built into TCP, or it will fail to operate gracefully over a range of different network conditions.
+Any protocol that runs over UDP (like QUIC) must end up re-creating the same rate optimization behaviors that are already built into TCP, or it will fail to operate gracefully over a range of different network conditions.